 Equity vs. Equality in education

-Many educational institutions such as public schools focus on what is known as horizontal equity; which is to treat students, who are already assumed as being equal, the same way and provide equal opportunities.
+Many educational institutions such as public schools focus on the social justice approach known as horizontal equity; which is to treat students, who are already assumed as being equal, the same way and provide equal opportunities.
 However, that definition can only be correct if schools are homogenous, which is to say that every student is given the same opportunities in life.
 That is unfortunately, not the case.
 Most students come from a variety of backgrounds where some may be more privileged than others, providing them with varying educational opportunity.
 Therefore, it is prudent that educators utilize vertical equity; which assumes that students have different needs and are provided specific resources to address those needs.

 One of the biggest blockades to equity in education remains poverty.
 According to a recent study, nearly 60% of students classified as disadvantaged come from low-income households & communities.
-Schools in impoverished areas, or students who lack financial means may not have access to the resources they need to succeed in the classroom and attain a college degree.
+Schools in impoverished areas, or disadvantaged students who lack financial means may not have access to the resources they need to succeed in the classroom and attain a college degree.

 When the lens of ethnicity is applied, the divides are even more striking.
 According to recent US Census data, 25.8% of African American students within school systems live in poverty compared to 11.6% of Whites.
 This socioeconomic status has a direct correlation on student outcomes.

 Race & COVID lockdowns; the impact on education